Skin infection: Fungal

-Fungal skin infections may present as either a superficial or deep infection of the skin, hair, and/or nails.
+Fungal skin infections, sometimes referred to as dermatomycoses, may present as either a superficial or deep infection of the skin, hair, and/or nails.
 Mycetoma are a broad group of fungal infections that characteristically originate in the skin and subcutaneous tissues of the foot.
 If not treated appropriately and in a timely fashion mycetoma infections can extend to deeper tissues like bones and joints causing osteomyelitis.
 Extensive osteomyelitis can necessitate surgical bone resections and even lower limb amputation.

 As of 2010, they affect about one billion people globally.
 Some examples of common fungal skin infections include: